jamesdoc/jamesdoc.com/src/blog/2023/defaults-in-2023.md

 ## 🎤 Podcasts

-[Pocketcasts](https://pocketcasts.com/) has been solid for years.
+[Pocket Casts](https://pocketcasts.com/) has been solid for years.
 It also has a simple Amazon Alexa skill which works well.

 ## 🔐 Password Management